meafrenchdude/decode-csc-termux/README.md

 # Decode Samsung's cscfeature.xml Using Termux

-Got bored of typing it in everytime so...
+Got bored of typing it in everytime

 This script uses [OMC Decoder](https://github.com/soulr344/OMCDecoder) from [Soul Reaper](https://github.com/soulr344)